RRetelnist

 Baseline construction

-Every V(x,t) is computed against an organic baseline — the level of natural discussion the proposition would generate absent coordinated retelling.
+Every V(x,t) is computed against an organic baseline — the level of natural discussion the proposition would generate.
 Baselines are constructed from longitudinal pre-incident data and re-estimated quarterly.

 The baseline is what makes "is this a 2.3σ shift" a meaningful claim rather than a vibe.
 Without baseline, you have noise.
 With baseline, you have signal.